corrode/corrode.github.io/content/blog/paradigms/index.md

 ([Rust Playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=448b6246dd4da2d1cd9b8cf1f4e1f09e))

-This implementation is arguably more streamlined.
-It maps directory entries to paths, filters out non-XML files, and collects the results, all without needing mutable variables or conditional branching.
+This version maps directory entries to paths, filters out non-XML files, and collects the result without a mutable vector.

-That said, the solution also has its drawbacks.
-Most importantly, it is not equivalent to the imperative version.
-That is because `filter_map(Result::ok)` filters out all errors.
+It also changes the behavior. `filter_map(Result::ok)` drops every error.

 {% info(title="What is the difference between `filter` and `filter_map`?") %}
 In Rust, `filter` takes a closure that returns a `bool` to decide whether to